Vishrutha-11/MyTodo-App/README.md

 cd MyTodo-App

-🌐 Method B (Recommended: Live Server)

-If you use VS Code, you can install the Live Server extension:
+3.Open the Folder in VS Code
+code .

+Run the Project
+You can run it directly — no server needed.

-Right-click index.html
+Right-click index.html → Open with Chrome OR

-Click Open with Live Server
+In VS Code → Right-click index.html → Open with Live Server
-Your app will open in the browser and reload automatically when you change code.

-🏁 That’s It!

-✔ No server
-✔ No npm install
-✔ No build step required
-Since this is simple HTML, CSS, and Vanilla JS, it runs directly on the browser.
+Runs directly in the browser using HTML, Tailwind CSS, and vanilla JavaScript — no setup required.